From Clinton, Ontario

 He joined the Permanent Force infantry when it was established in 1883.
-He was able to secure appointment in the tiny permanent army by becoming commander of the infantry school at Toronto.
+He was able to secure an appointment in the tiny permanent army by becoming commander of the infantry school in Toronto.

 In 1890, Otter founded the Royal Canadian Military Institute as a body for “the promotion and fostering of military art, science and literature in Canada.”

 Otter served as commanding officer of the 2nd Battalion, Royal Canadian Regiment of Infantry in South Africa.

 In 1908 he became the first Canadian-born officer to command this country’s military.

 General Sir William Dillon Otter retired in 1910 as General Sir William Otter.

 He was knighted in 1913 and made a general in 1923.

 Clinton is a community in the municipality of Central Huron, Ontario.